SolomonYang/pyconsole/README.md

 # pyconsole
+!!! pyconsole is obselected w/o any new development anymore!!!
+Please check my another project - pysession, which has a proper name - <PYthonSESSION>.
+The old name pyconsole makes people think that this module only support console :-)

 pyconsole is a python library leveraging pexpect to provide simplified interface to access multi-vendor network devices.

 <b> __under development__ </b>